Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

 1. Create a new test[...].py file in the current folder.
 2. Create a test class that derives from `mtohUtils.MayaHydraBaseTestCase`.
 3. Add the line `_file = __file__` in your class definition.
-4. If needed, set `_extraPluginsToLoad` to list any plugins that need to be loaded for your test.
+4. If needed, set `_requiredPlugins` to list any plugins that need to be loaded for your test.
 MayaUSD does not need to be specified, it will be loaded automatically.
 5. Add `test_[...]` methods for each test case in your test suite.
 6. Add the following snippet at the bottom of your file :
     ```python